nharms-awi/MarMic-Git-Workshop-2024/workshop/06_Git Branching and merging.md

 $ git commit
 ```

-It's important to note that resolving merge conflicts can be a bit tricky, especially if you're not familiar with the changes that were made in both branches.
-It's always a good idea to review the changes and test the merge before committing.
+Resolving conflicts can be tricky, so review the changes and test the merge before committing.

 ## Merge Strategies

+Understanding different merge strategies is essential:

-A fast-forward merge is a type of merge that simply moves the current branch to the latest commit of the branch being merged.
-This is used when the two branches have not diverged, and it does not create a new commit.
+- **Fast-Forward Merge**: Moves the current branch to the latest commit of the branch being merged when branches have not diverged, creating no new commit.

-A merge commit, on the other hand, is a new commit that is created when merging two branches that have diverged.
-This type of merge creates a new commit that has multiple parents, one for each branch being merged.
-This allows for a clear historical record of when and how the branches were merged.
+- **Merge Commit**: Creates a new commit with multiple parents when merging diverged branches, maintaining a clear historical record.

-You can also force a merge commit with `git merge --no-ff` even when fast-forward merge is possible, and you can squash all commits of the branch you are merging into a single commit with `git merge --squash`
+- **Forcing a Merge Commit**: Use git merge --no-ff to force a merge commit even when a fast-forward merge is possible.
+- **Squashing Commits**: Combine all branch commits into a single commit with git merge --squash.